Module 1: Deploy Confluent Platform Demo Environment Using Script

 Close the console producer by entering CTRL+C.

 9. Describe the topic wikipedia.parsed, which is the topic that the kafka-connect-sse source connector is writing to.
-Notice that it also has enabled Schema Validation.
+Notice that it also has enabled Schema ID Validation.

 docker-compose exec kafka1 kafka-topics \